miykael/nipype-beginner-s-guide/homepage/installation.rst

    :width: 70pt
    :align: left

 `FSL <http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/>`_ is a comprehensive library of analysis tools for fMRI, MRI and DTI data.
-An overview of FSL's tools can be found `here <http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslOverview>`_.
+An overview of FSL's tools can be found on their homepage under `FSL Overview <http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslOverview>`_.

-The installation of `FSL <http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FSL>`_ is simple if you've already installed the NeuroDebian repository.
+The installation of FSL is simple if you've already installed the NeuroDebian repository.

 Just run the following command: